Rough Collie: Herding

 In the 18th century, the Collie's natural home was in the highlands of Scotland, where it had been used for centuries as a sheepdog.
 The dogs were bred with great care in order to assist their masters in the herding and guarding of their flock.

-Collies are capable of being keen herders while remaining sensible, flexible family companions, whether as working dogs on a ranch or farm or helping out a suburban owner who keeps a few sheep, goats, or ducks as a hobby.
-Participation in herding helps preserve the special heritage of the Collie and opens up new opportunities for owner and dog.
-The qualities that make a good herding dog – trainability, adaptability, loyalty, soundness of body and character, agility, grace – are important in many areas, and contribute so much toward making the dog an outstanding companion as well.
+Collies have historically been used as herding dogs and may be kept as working dogs on farms and ranches or for small-scale livestock management.
+Herding activities can provide opportunities to maintain and demonstrate the breed's working abilities, including trainability, adaptability, agility, and responsiveness to handlers.

 Throughout the country there are local herding clubs that provide clinics, work days, trials and tests.
 Several organisations provide herding title programs in which Collies regularly participate.
 A Herding Instinct Test introduces Collies and their handlers to herding at the basic level.
 It is designed to show whether or not a Collie, who may have never had any exposure to livestock, still has the natural instinct to perform the function for which the breed was initially created.
 It is a non-competitive introduction to carefully selected and easily handled livestock under favourably controlled conditions.